van7elis/Home-Budget-App/README.md

-# 🏠 Home Budget Tracker
+# 🏠 Home Budget App

 A mobile-first, single-file web app for tracking shared household bills and personal expenses between two users.
 No installation, no server, no login — just open the HTML file in any browser.